flybywiresim/docs/docs/pilots-corner/a380x/a380x-beginner-guide/02_cockpit-preparation.md

 This guide will assist you with starting your aircraft.
 It includes images to assist you with understanding the locations of all buttons and switches.

 !!! warning "Disclaimer"
-    The level of detail in this guide is meant to teach a FlyByWire A320neo beginner to start the aircraft correctly.
+    The level of detail in this guide is meant to teach an Airbus A380 beginner to start the aircraft correctly.

     A *beginner* is defined as someone familiar with flying a GA aircraft or different types of airliners.
 Aviation terminology and know-how is a requirement to fly any airliner, even in Microsoft Flight Simulator.

-    You will find many great videos on YouTube on how to fly the FlyByWire A32NX.<br/>
-    Check out the FlyByWire YouTube Channel as well: [FlyByWire on YouTube](https://www.youtube.com/c/FlyByWireSimulations/playlists)
+    This guide simplifies the process of starting the aircraft to accomodate beginners and the fact that this is a simulation.
+More advanced sim pilots can use the [A380X SOP](../a380x-sop.md) directly.

 ---

 ## Chapters / Phases